Available Summer Programs

 Each summer, motivated students from across the globe join Oxford Royale Academy's award-winning Summer Schools.
 Throughout the duration of their courses, participants have the opportunity to explore and discuss their chosen subjects in great detail, be taught by ORA’s experienced and passionate faculty, and to live and study in top educational institutions across the UK.
 In 2020, Oxford Royale Academy will be running Summer School programmes in the UK's top three universities - the Universities of Oxford and Cambridge and Imperial College London - as well as prestigious academic centres in England and Scotland.
 For more information click here.

 This is an opportunity for rising senior males.
 The program is held on the campus of Catawba College in Salisbury, NC.
 Objectives include improving citizenship for present and future generations of Tar Heels.
 Become familiar with the structure of North Carolina government and it's political process, develop civic leadership and pride in American citizenship, develop full understanding of our American traditions and belief in the United State of America.
-For more information please visit AFHS student services in the spring of 2020.
+For more information click here.

 UNC Project Uplift and Uplift Plus: